Emerging Curator Residency Program

 Thuto Durkac-Somo, Writer, New York, United States

 Personal Home Computing researches material and theoretical precedents for contemporary Smart Homes.
-The research traces the marketing promise of computers improving domestic labour simultaneous to innovations in tracking human data via motion sensors and digital cameras.
+The research traces the marketing promise of computers improving domestic labor simultaneous to innovations in tracking human data via motion sensors and digital cameras.
 This project addresses the dehumanizing effects of domestic tracking technology.
 The final format of this research proposes to produce a home-as-computer environment, making the hidden data operations visible.

 Jola Idowu, Student/Designer, Chicago, United States